keymastervn/keymaster/Presentations/20230217 - Code Review Guidelines.md

 # Ethnic
 Don't be a bit too dark, software must be **happy ending** more than *drama*.

-Rule 1: always be constructive
+Rule 1: Always be constructive
-Rule 2: most of the time, you welcome replies as constructive feedbacks
+Rule 2: Most of the time, you welcome replies as constructive feedback

 ---